jvwilge/jvwilge.github.io/_posts/2022-04-21-gradle-split-tests.md

 The original `integrationTest` is modified

-Make sure the `dockerCompose` is moved under the `integrationTestFast` since the `isRequiredBy` can't point downwards and can only have one argument.
+Make sure the `dockerCompose` task is moved under the `integrationTestFast` since the `isRequiredBy` can't point downwards and can only have one argument.

 Add (or modify `isRequiredBy`) :
 ```groovy